 While Windows 10 Home in and of itself is a great operating system, some people seek out the advanced features of the Pro edition.
 Today’s article will focus on how you can upgrade your copy of Windows 10 Home to Windows 10 Pro using a dummy key provided by Microsoft and a real product key.

 Why should you update from Windows 10 Home to Pro?

-The biggest difference between the two systems is its security.
-The Pro version comes with way better protection against cyberthreats, allowing you to comfortably keep even sensitive materials on your computer.
+The biggest difference between the two systems is their security.
+The Pro version comes with way better protection against cyber threats, allowing you to keep even sensitive materials on your computer comfortably.
 Some other, additional features include domain linking and a Remote Desktop.

 If you want to learn how you can update from a Windows 10 Home system to Windows 10 Pro with the SLMGR command, you’re in the right place.
 This method allows you to upgrade without having to reinstall your entire device or sit through hours of upgrade screens.

 Note: You might be required to have access to an administrator account to perform all of the steps described below.
 If the account you’re currently using doesn’t have administrative permissions, make sure to change this in your settings or contact your IT professional.

 Upgrade Windows 10 from Home to Pro using your Upgrade Key